PKU-ASAL/SeeWasm/README.md

 We will detail these options according to their functionalities.

 ### Input Arguments
-According to values given to input arguments, SeeWasm can deassemble the target binary and construct valid inputs.
+SeeWasm can deassemble the target binary and construct valid inputs based on the values of the input arguments.

-Specifically, `-f` is not an optional option, following which the path of to be analyzed Wasm binary should be given.
-`--stdin STRING` and `--sym_stdin N` can pass concrete or symbolic bytes through the stdin stream.
-The difference between them is that a concrete string has to be passed through `--stdin`, and a string consisting of `N` symbolic characters need to be passed through `--sym_stdin`.
-For example, `--sym_stdin 5` will input 5 symbolic bytes if some functions need to read input from stdin.
+Specifically, `-f` option is mandatory, and it must be followed by the path of the Wasm binary to be analyzed.
+The `--stdin STRING` and `--sym_stdin N` options allow users to pass concrete and symbolic bytes through the stdin stream, respectively.
+A concrete string must be passed using `--stdin`, while a string consisting of `N` symbolic characters must be passed using `--sym_stdin`.
+For example, `--sym_stdin 5` inputs 5 symbolic bytes for functions that read from stdin.

-Similarly, `--args STRING1, STRING2, ...` and `--sym_args N1, N2, ...` pass concrete and symbolic arguments to the Wasm binary.
-For instance, if `main` requires three arguments where each of them should be two bytes, `--sym_args 2 2 2` is enough.
+Similarly, `--args STRING1, STRING2, ...` and `--sym_args N1, N2, ...` options pass concrete and symbolic arguments to the Wasm binary.
+For instance, if `main` requires three arguments, each two bytes long, `--sym_args 2 2 2` is enough.

-Some programs will interact with files and conduct reading and writing.
-SeeWasm can also simulate this by a *symbolic file system*.
-Users have to apply `--sym_files N M` to create `N` symbolic files, where each of them has (or can hold) `M` bytes at most.
+Some programs interact with files.
+SeeWasm simulates this using a *symbolic file system*.
+Users can create `N` symbolic files, each with up to `M` bytes, using the `--sym_files N M` option.

-Finally, as several high-level programming languages can be compiled to Wasm binaries.
-We have achieved some specific optimizations, but users have to indicate the source language by `--source_types`.
+As multiple high-level programming languages can be compiled to Wasm binaries, we have implemented specific optimizations.
+To take advantage of these optimizations, users must indicate the source language using the `--source_type` option.

 ### Features
-`--entry` can tell SeeWasm which function is the entry, from which the symbolic execution performs.
-Note that the `__original_main` is the default entry for all Wasm binaries following WASI standard.
-The toolchain we mentioned in the [previous section](README.md#prerequisites) can generate Wasm binaries following WASI standard.

-As we mentioned in our paper, the given Wasm will be parsed into ICFG.
-Sometimes visualizing the ICFG is necessary for debugging.
-Thus `--visualize` can achieve this goal.

-During symbolic execution, constraints solving is a bottleneck for the performance.
-We have implemented a set of optimizations on the solving process.
-The `--incremental` refers to *incremental solving*, which may not always introduce positive optimizations during the analysis.
-Therefore, we set a flag to allow users to decidie if enable the incremental solving.

-The `-v` is an optional option.
-Accoding to different values, different levels of logging can be generated, which may help the debugging.
+`--entry` specifies the entry function from which symbolic execution begins.
+By default, the entry function is `__original_main`.
+Users must specify a proper entry function to ensure the symbolic execution is performed correctly.

+The input Wasm is parsed into an Interprocedural Control Flow Graph (ICFG), which can be visualized for debugging purposes using the `--visualize` option (requires `graphviz`, installable via `sudo apt install graphviz` on Ubuntu).

+The constraint solving process is a bottleneck for symbolic execution performance; however, we have implemented some optimizations to mitigate this issue.
+The `--incremental` flag enables *incremental solving*.
+Note that it may not always yield positive results during analysis, and is therefore optional.

+The `-v` option controls the logging level, allowing users to adjust the verbosity of logging output to aid in debugging.

 ### Analyze
 The `-s` is a mandatory option.
-It will enable the symbolic execution analysis on the given Wasm binary.
+It enables symbolic execution analysis on the given Wasm binary.

 ## Output
 The output of SeeWasm, including logs and results, is stored in the `log` folder, with each file named according to the pattern `NAME_TIMESTAMP`.